Corvisart station: History

 In 2018, 2,819,792 travelers entered this station, which places it at the 201st position of metro stations for its attendance.

 Passenger services

 Access

 The station has two entrances located on the central reservation of Boulevard Auguste-Blanqui, one of which overlooks the no. 57 and the other side at no. 50.

 Station layout

+Platforms

+Corvisart is an elevated station of standard configuration.
+It has two platforms separated by the metro tracks, all covered with a glass roof style awning unique of the stations of the time.
+The vertical walls are covered with bevelled white ceramic tiles on the inside, and bricks drawing geometric patterns on the outside.
+The advertising frames are metallic, and the name of the station is inscribed in capital letters on enamelled plaques.
+The perimeter of the platforms are tiled, as are the convex benches topped with grey Motte seats.
+Lighting is provided by independent transverse tubes suspended from the frame.
+Access is via the western end via fixed staircase with the particularity of descending under the track exits.

 Bus connections

 The station is served by Lines 57, 64 and 67 of the RATP Bus Network.

 Nearby

-The station is near the Butte-aux-Cailles neighbourhood and the École nationale supérieure des télécommunications.
+The station is near the Butte-aux-Cailles neighbourhood and the French Institute for Research in Computer Science and Automation (INRIA).